andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 "I have no idea what that is"

-To call Farfar Bj&oslash;rn a seafarer would be an understatement.
+To call farfar Bj&oslash;rn a seafarer would be an understatement.
 He cannot begin to fathom how I wouldn't know all the navigable waterways up and down the Eastern Seaboard.
 I mean he's sailed all of them & he lives an ocean away.